Swordfish90/crt-live-coding/README.md

 ## Description

-This project it's an attempt to a nice looking music live coding environment based on a cool-retro-term fork.
+This project is an attempt to a nice looking music live coding environment based on a cool-retro-term fork.
-It currently makes use of FoxDot, supercollider and vim, but any cli with a supercollider backend is theoretically supported.
+It currently makes use of FoxDot, supercollider and vim, but any cli application with a supercollider backend is theoretically supported.

 Beware, you are dealing with a *very early* release so don't expect a plug and play experience!

 ## Build instructions (Linux)

-Make sure FoxDot and supercollider (with sc3 plugins) are property installed.
+Make sure FoxDot and supercollider (with sc3 plugins) are property installed: https://github.com/Qirky/FoxDot.

+Install qt5 and the related dependencies: https://github.com/Swordfish90/cool-retro-term.

 ```bash
 # Get it from GitHub